Neural-PDE: A RNN based neural network for solving time dependent PDEs: Abstract

 \section{Abstract}

-Partial differential equations(PDEs) play a crucial role in studying a vast number of problems in science and engineering.
-Numerically solving nonlinear and/or high-dimensional PDEs is often a challenging task.
-Inspired by the traditional finite difference and finite element methods and emerging advancements in machine learning, we propose a sequence deep learning framework called Neural-PDE, which allows to automatically learn governing rules of any time-dependent PDE system from existing data by using a bidirectional LSTM encoder, and predict the next $n$ time steps data.
-One critical feature of our proposed framework is that the Neural-PDE is able to simultaneously learn and simulate the multiscale variables.
-We test the Neural-PDE by a range of examples from one-dimensional PDEs to a high-dimensional and nonlinear complex fluids model.
-The results show that the Neural-PDE is capable of learning the initial conditions, boundary conditions and differential operators without the knowledge of the specific form of a PDE system.
-In our experiments the Neural-PDE can efficiently extract the dynamics within $20$ epochs training, and produces accurate predictions.
-Furthermore, unlike the traditional machine learning approaches in learning PDE such as CNN and MLP which require vast parameters for model precision, Neural-PDE shares parameters across all time steps, thus considerably reduces the computational complexity and leads to a fast learning algorithm.
+Partial differential equations (PDEs) play a crucial role in studying a vast number of problems in science and engineering.
+Numerically solving nonlinear and/or high-dimensional PDEs is frequently a challenging task.
+Inspired by the traditional finite difference and finite elements methods and emerging advancements in machine learning, we propose a sequence-to-sequence learning (Seq2Seq) framework called Neural-PDE, which allows one to automatically learn governing rules of any time-dependent PDE system from existing data by using a bidirectional LSTM encoder, and predict the solutions in next $n$ time steps.
+One critical feature of our proposed framework is that the Neural-PDE is able to simultaneously learn and simulate all variables of interest in a PDE system.
+We test the Neural-PDE by a range of examples, from one-dimensional PDEs to a multi-dimensional and nonlinear complex fluids model.
+The results show that the Neural-PDE is capable of learning the initial conditions, boundary conditions and differential operators defining the initial-boundary-value problem of a PDE system without the knowledge of the specific form of the PDE system.
+In our experiments, the Neural-PDE can efficiently extract the dynamics within $20$ epochs training and produce accurate predictions.
+Furthermore, unlike the traditional machine learning approaches for learning PDEs, such as CNN and MLP, which require great quantity of parameters for model precision, the Neural-PDE shares parameters among all time steps, and thus considerably reduces computational complexity and leads to a fast learning algorithm.